vincenzomadaghiele/MAAL/README.md

-# ALL: Autonomous Live looper
+# ALL: Autonomous Live Looper

 The Autonomous Live Looper (ALL) is a co-creative sampler/looper based on a multi-agent logic algorithm and machine listening.
 The ALL is composed of several agents, each controlling a loop track, which can autonomously decide to sample and play back segments of a live vocal performance by listening to each other.
 The Autonomous Live Looper aims to expands the possibilities for indirect control, interaction, and co-creativity in live looping for improvising musicians.